 •Good Safety Profile: Many traditional brachytherapy devices utilize isotopes that emit x-rays (akin to gamma radiation).
 X-rays or gamma radiation travels within and outside of

 the body and have long half-lives.
-AMIC’s brachytherapy products use the Yttrium-90 isotope, which is a beta-emitter.
+Vivos’s brachytherapy products use the Yttrium-90 isotope, which is a beta-emitter.
 The Yttrium-90 beta-emissions travel only a short distance and has a short

 half life of 2.7 days.